Data organisation

 Workflow

-2. Update keywords if needed: python runPL_changeKeyword.py --X_FIRTYP=RAW *.fits
+2. Update keywords if needed: runPL_changeKeyword.py --X_FIRTYP=RAW *.fits

 Key Components